 Darfur is a region in the west of Sudan, bordering Chad, in north-east Africa.
 Before the conflict Darfur had an ethnically mixed population of around 6 million black Africans and Arabs.

 In 2003, a civil war began in the region between the sedentary population of black African farmers and the lighter-skinned nomadic Arab population.
-The Sudanese Government has supported Arab militia – the Janjaweed – who have destroyed hundreds of villages and murdered thousands of people.
+The Sudanese Government supported Arab militia – the Janjaweed – who destroyed hundreds of villages and murdered thousands of people.
 These atrocities have been condemned as genocide by the International Criminal Court and several governments around the world.

-Image: Um Zeifa burning village, © Brian Steidle
+Top image: Um Zeifa burning village, © Brian Steidle